 Two years later in 1978 another Queenslander, Wayne Grady scored his first tournament win by taking out the West Lakes Classic.
 It is now part of golfing history that these two players have gone on to win “Majors”in world golf.
 The 1992 Australian Junior Championship was played on the East Course and was the first 72 hole victory for Stuart Appleby, who has since won the Australian Open and scored victories on the demanding US Tour.

-The interior of the clubhouse was upgraded in 1995 to the condition it is in today, while the exterior of the clubhouse has recently been renovated with a new design that blends in with the recently build Professional Shop.
+The interior of the clubhouse was upgraded in 1995 to the condition it is in today, while the exterior of the clubhouse was renovated with a new design that blends in with the Professional Shop.

 The members of The Grange Golf Club set out to build a golf course that would equal the best there was to offer in South Australia.
 That has been well and truly achieved.
 Many champion golfers have enjoyed the challenge of The Grange.
 We hope as you play this magnificent but challenging layout that some of the magic that Greg Norman found rubs off on you.